Sterling inches higher, investors split on BoE rate hike

 Ratings agency Moody's said this week that Britain's creditworthiness was under pressure following the Brexit vote, and the ongoing uncertainty over the outcome of two years of negotiations Britain will have with Brussels.

-The government also fleshed out its negotiating stance with the EU, publishing three position papers saying Britain would quit nuclear body Euratom and leave the jurisdiction of the European Court of Justice.
+The government also fleshed out its negotiating stance with the EU, publishing three position papers saying Britain would quit nuclear body Euratom and leave the jursidiction of the European Court of Justice.

 "On the whole, I think caution is certainly warranted -political uncertainty persists if anything," said Credit Agricole's Valentin Marinov.

 "(The BoE) is a supportive factor for the pound but in the big scheme of things it's not a game changer ...
 We believe the better strategy is to sell the rally in any of the pound crosses."
+(Reporting by Ritvik Carvalho; Editing by Andrew Heavens)